stassop/flutter_hero_page_route/README.md

 Let's have a look at what happens inside `HeroPageRoute`.

-`HeroPageRoute` extends `PageRouteBuilder` to give it control over transition timing and animation.
+`HeroPageRoute` extends `PageRouteBuilder` to give it control over transition duration and animation.
 The widget returns a `Hero` with a [customized transition tween](https://api.flutter.dev/flutter/widgets/Hero/createRectTween.html) and a child widget that uses the `PageRouteBuilder`'s animation controller to create route transition animations:

 ```
 class HeroPageRoute extends PageRouteBuilder {